genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 ```

 ### Dynamic joins
-From this release the framework will support dynamic joins in views.
 This has a shared syntax with derived fields.
 However, rather than specifying a field name and type, it should always return an entity index type of the table you’re joining on.

 :::warning
 When using dynamic joins on aliased tables, the alias name should match the alias variable name.
 E.g.: ```val fixCal = TRADE_CALENDAR withAlias "fixCal"```, here it is ```fixCal``` in both cases.